-3. Lightly lubricate the o-ring on the mating ring with a single drop of P-80 water soluble rubber lubricant (do not over lubricate) and push it into the cavity using the recommended installation tool or other suitable plastic tube free of contaminants, firmly seating the mating ring square.
+3. Lightly lubricate the entire o-ring on the mating ring with a single drop of P-80 water soluble rubber lubricant evenly distributed (do not over lubricate) and push it into the cavity using the recommended installation tool or other suitable plastic tube free of contaminants, firmly seating the mating ring square.
+Be careful not to get the P80 on either face.
+If P-80 is on either face, remove it from the faces prior to installation.